zirui-song-18/documentation-website/_vector-search/api/neural.md

 Introduced 3.3
 {: .label .label-purple }

-During approximate sparse search or warmup operations, the sparse data are loaded into JVM memory.
+During sparse ANN search or warmup operations, the sparse data are loaded into JVM memory.
 You can evict an index from the memory by deleting it.
 Even if you decrease the neural search circuit breaker limit, you cannot immediately evict the cached sparse data.
-To solve this problem, you can use the neural search clear cache API operation, which clears the in-memory sparse data of a given set of indexes from the cache.
+To solve this problem, you can use the neural search clear cache API operation, which clears the in-memory sparse data of a given set of indices from the cache.

 The neural search clear cache API evicts all sparse data for all shards (primaries and replicas) of all indices specified in the request.
 Similarly to how the [warmup operation](#warmup-operation) behaves, the neural search clear cache API is idempotent, meaning that if you try to clear the cache for an index that has already been evicted from the cache, it does not have any additional effect.